panliangrui/resume/_pages/about.md

 Liangrui Pan (Student Member, IEEE) was born in Anhui, China, in 1997.
 He is currently pursuing thePh.D’s degree in computer science with the Hunan University, China.
 His research interests include Artificial intelligence, Medical Image Analysis, Bioinformatics.
 He is also a member of the Chinese Society of Electrical Engineering.

-In academic innovation, During my PhD (supervisor: [Shaoliang Peng](http://csee.hnu.edu.cn/people/pengshaoliang)) and master's degree (supervisor: [Mitchai Chongcheawchamnan](https://grad.psu.ac.th/en/faculty-staff/lecturer.html?tid=724)), I published and accepted a total of 20 high-level English papers, which were cited 250 times by [Google Scholar](https://scholar.google.com/citations?hl=zh-CN&user=-zSEPX0AAAAJ&view_op=list_works&sortby=pubdate).
-Among them, I have published a total of 30 articles as the first author and co-author in Nature communication, npj Precision Oncology, IEEE Sensors Journal, IEEE Wireless Communications Letters, Computers and Electronics in Agriculture, Biomedical Signal Processing and Control, Health Information Science and Systems, and Journal of Raman Spectroscopy; in CCF B Published 5 papers at IEEE BIBM; one of them received the highest number of downloads in the Journal of Raman Spectroscopy.
+In academic innovation, During my PhD (supervisor: [Shaoliang Peng](http://csee.hnu.edu.cn/people/pengshaoliang)) and master's degree (supervisor: [Mitchai Chongcheawchamnan](https://grad.psu.ac.th/en/faculty-staff/lecturer.html?tid=724)), I published and accepted a total of 20 high-level English papers, which were cited 460 times by [Google Scholar](https://scholar.google.com/citations?hl=zh-CN&user=-zSEPX0AAAAJ&view_op=list_works&sortby=pubdate).
+Among them, I have published a total of 20 articles as the first author and co-author in Nature communication, Cancer Research, npj Precision Oncology, EAAI; USCAP; IJCAI (CCF A); BIBM (CCF B); one of them received the highest number of downloads in the Journal of Raman Spectroscopy.
 Under the public review status, the tutor has 10 patents for his works, Authorize 1 software copyright.

 **Email**:<u>panlr@hnu.edu.cn<u> or <u>lip141772@gmail.com<u>.

 News!
 ======
+On October 31, 2025, one of our abstract was accepted by **USCAP2026** conference.

+On October 20, 2025, one of our articles was accepted by **Cancer Research (JCR Q1)** journal!

+On October 5, 2025, one of our articles was accepted by **IEEE BIBM (CCF B)** conference.

+On April 29, 2025, one of our articles was accepted by **IJCAI2026 (CCF A)** conference!

+On March 1, 2025, one of our articles was accepted by **Engineering Applications of Artificial Intelligence (JCR Q1)** journal!

 On November 23, 2024, one of our articles was accepted by **npj Precision Oncology (JCR Q1)** journal!

 On October 23, 2024, one of our articles was accepted by **Computer Methods and Programs in Biomedicine (JCR Q1)** journal!

 On October 23, 2024, one of our articles was accepted by **Nature communication (JCR Q1)** journal!
-Paper is available online here https://doi.org/10.1038/s41467-024-52293-7 or as a PDF here https://www.nature.com/articles/s41467-024-52293-7.pdf!

 On October 14, 2024, 2 of our articles were accepted by **IEEE BIBM (CCF B)** conference.